Baby I'm Yours (Barbara Lewis song): The Paramounts/ Peter and Gordon versions

-A version by Peter and Gordon was released in 1965 by Columbia: the track would be included on the duo's 1966 Lady Godiva album.
+A version by Peter and Gordon was released by Columbia UK in 1965.
+The track was also included on the duo's 1966 album, Lady Godiva.

 Development

-The first UK recording of "Baby I'm Yours" was made by the Paramounts at Abbey Road Studios in the summer of 1965, but the track went unreleased until their 1998 compilation release The Paramounts at Abbey Road 1963 to 1970.
-A higher-profile act also on the Columbia [UK] roster, Peter and Gordon, had the UK hit version of the song, released October 15, 1965, which reached #19 in the UK.
-The Peter and Gordon version was recorded in an Abbey Road session produced by Norman Newell and featuring Big Jim Sullivan on guitar.
-Peter Asher—who was partnered with Gordon Waller as Peter and Gordon—would recall: "We did 'Baby I'm Yours' because I loved the original Barbara Lewis record."
+The first UK recording of "Baby I'm Yours" was by the Paramounts, at Abbey Road Studios in the summer of 1965, but the track went unreleased until their 1998 compilation album, The Paramounts at Abbey Road 1963 to 1970.
+A higher-profile act also on the Columbia [UK] roster, Peter and Gordon, had the UK hit version of the song, released 15 October 1965, which reached #19 on the UK singles chart.
+The Peter and Gordon version was recorded in an Abbey Road session produced by Norman Newell and featured Big Jim Sullivan on guitar.
+Peter Asher, who partnered Gordon Waller as Peter and Gordon, recalled: "We did 'Baby I'm Yours' because I loved the original Barbara Lewis record."

 Commercial performance

-"Baby I'm Yours" is unique among Peter and Gordon singles as their sole collaboration with arranger Tony Osborne, who took over from the duo's original regular collaborator Geoff Love (subsequent to "Baby I'm Yours" Peter and Gordon regularly collaborated with arranger/conductor Bob Leaper).
-Also in deference to the US success of the Barbara Lewis version, Capitol Records (Peter and Gordon's US label of release) did not issue the duo's "Baby I'm Yours" single; the Peter and Gordon US single release concurrent with their UK "Baby I'm Yours" single release was "Don't Pity Me", a composition by the duo which peaked at #83.
+"Baby I'm Yours" is unique among Peter and Gordon singles, being their sole collaboration with arranger Tony Osborne, who took over from the duo's original regular collaborator Geoff Love.
+Subsequent to "Baby I'm Yours" Peter and Gordon regularly collaborated with arranger/conductor Bob Leaper.
+In deference to the US success of the Barbara Lewis version, Capitol Records, Peter and Gordon's US label, did not issue the duo's "Baby I'm Yours" single in America.
+The US single release, concurrent with "Baby I'm Yours" in the UK, was "Don't Pity Me", a composition by the duo which peaked at #83.
 "Baby I'm Yours" was the first Peter and Gordon UK single not be released concurrently in the US.

 Charts

 Jody Miller version

-Jody Miller recorded "Baby I'm Yours" with producer Billy Sherrill1 in a June 16, 1971 session at the Columbia studio in Nashville for inclusion on the album He's So Fine, entitled for Miller's current Top Ten C&W remake of the Chiffons' 1963 #1 hit.
+Jody Miller recorded "Baby I'm Yours" with producer Billy Sherrill in a June 16, 1971 session at the Columbia studio in Nashville for inclusion on the album He's So Fine, entitled for Miller's then current top five country remake of the Chiffons' 1963 #1 hit.

 Development

 Miller's recording of "Baby I'm Yours" featured the Jordanaires chorale.
 Impressed by the 1968 Tammy Wynette hit "Stand by Your Man", Miller had contacted that track's producer Billy Sherrill in the hopes of reviving her own flagging recording career.
-After Look at Mine—Miller's first album in Sherrill's charge—generated two Top Twenty C&W hits in 1970, Sherrill opted for a new musical direction for Miller, who recalls: "He said I didn't phrase my words like a country singer, so we took some old, sexy pop songs and put in a little boppy steel guitar."
+After Look at Mine—Miller's first album in Sherrill's charge—generated two top twenty hits on the country chart in 1970 with "Look at Mine" and "If You Think I Love You Now (I've Just Started)", Sherrill opted for a new musical direction for Miller, who recalls: "He said I didn't phrase my words like a country singer, so we took some old, sexy pop songs and put in a little boppy steel guitar."
 Issued September 1, 1971 as the second single off He's So Fine, "Baby I'm Yours" reached #5 C&W and #21 Adult Contemporary and afforded Miller her fifth and final Hot 100 showing with a Hot 100 peak of #91.